MacPherson Park Inclusive Playground

 Why This Project Matters

 The current playground equipment is aging and no longer meets the needs of today’s families.
-With new funding opportunities through Jumpstart, the Municipality has the chance to create a larger and more inclusive play space - one that will support physical activity, sensory play, social interaction, and accessibility for children of all abilities.
+With new funding opportunities through Canadian Tire Jumpstart Charities, the Municipality has the chance to create a more inclusive play space - one that will support physical activity, sensory play, social interaction, and accessibility for children of all abilities.

 Help us Shape the Vision for MacPherson Park